Nebo15/logger_json/README.md

 ## Supported formatters

-- [`LoggerJSON.Formatters.Basic`](https://hexdocs.pm/logger_json/LoggerJSON.Formatters.Basic.html) - a basic JSON formatter that logs messages in a structured format, can be used with any JSON-based logging system, like ElasticSearch, Logstash, etc.
+- [`LoggerJSON.Formatters.Basic`](https://hexdocs.pm/logger_json/LoggerJSON.Formatters.Basic.html) - a basic JSON formatter that logs messages in a structured, but generic format, can be used with any JSON-based logging system.

 - [`LoggerJSON.Formatters.GoogleCloud`](https://hexdocs.pm/logger_json/LoggerJSON.Formatters.GoogleCloud.html) - a formatter that logs messages in a structured format that can be consumed by Google Cloud Logger and Google Cloud Error Reporter.

 - [`LoggerJSON.Formatters.Datadog`](https://hexdocs.pm/logger_json/LoggerJSON.Formatters.Datadog.html) - a formatter that logs messages in a structured format that can be consumed by Datadog.

+- [`LoggerJSON.Formatters.Elastic`](https://hexdocs.pm/logger_json/LoggerJSON.Formatters.Elastic.html) - a formatter that logs messages in a structured format that conforms to the [Elastic Common Schema (ECS)](https://www.elastic.co/guide/en/ecs/8.11/ecs-reference.html), so it can be consumed by ElasticSearch, LogStash, FileBeat and Kibana.

 ## Installation